Marinto-Richee/Vehicle-Detection-and-Tracking-System/README.md

 - **High Accuracy**: Improved detection algorithms ensure high precision in identifying vehicles of various sizes and types.
 - **Flexible Configuration**: Supports different configurations based on the detection requirements and hardware capabilities.

+#### Our Models

+We have trained two custom models using YOLOv8 for vehicle detection:

+1. **Vehicle Detection**: This model is trained to detect vehicles in real-time from video streams.
+It identifies cars, trucks, and other types of vehicles with high accuracy.

+2. **License Plate Detection**: A specialized model for detecting license plates on vehicles.
+It extracts license plate information for further processing and analysis.

 ### Paddle OCR

 Paddle OCR is a powerful optical character recognition engine developed by PaddlePaddle.
 It provides robust text recognition capabilities across multiple languages and formats.
 In this project, Paddle OCR is utilized for license plate recognition.